All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Examples of Ramsey classes

-\paragraph{2.} Assume that $\str{G}$ is non-$S$-metric.
-In this case we have a pair of vertices $u$ and $v$ with the distance defined such that $d'(u,v) < d_\str{A}(u,v)$.
-Because $\oplus_S$ is monotonous, it is easy to see that the walk $\overrightarrow{W}(u,v)$ can be turned into a path.
-A non-metric cycle is induced on vertices of this path.
-This is a contradiction. \end{proof}
+$\it \ref{cor:suaer1:2}.$ Assume that $\str{G}$ is non-$S$-metric.
+In this case we have a pair of vertices $u$ and $v$ with their distance defined such that $d'(u,v) < d_\str{A}(u,v)$.
+Because $\oplus_S$ is monotone, it is easy to see that the walk $\vv{W}(u,v)$ can be turned into a path.
+A non-metric cycle is then induced on vertices of this path.
+For the other implication, clearly if a graph is $S$-metric, then in particular all of its cycles are. \end{proof}

-In Section~\ref{sec:statement} we shown that $\{1,3\}$-metric space is not locally finite in the class of all $\{1,3\}$-graphs.
+In Example~\ref{example:13} we showed that the class of all finite $\{1,3\}$-metric spaces is not locally finite in the class of all $\{1,3\}$-graphs.
 This is an important example.
 It indicates that ``large gaps'' in the distance set $S$ have to be treated with care.
-In the rest of this section we consider only those sets $S$ where such scenario does not happen and $a\oplus_S b > \max(a,b)$.
-(Sets with graphs will be treated in Section~\ref{sec:metric2}.)
+In the rest of this section we consider only those sets $S$ where such a scenario does not happen, that is, $a\oplus_S b > \max(a,b)$.
+(Sets with gaps will be treated in Section~\ref{sec:metric2}.)
 Such sets are characterised by the absence of jump numbers: